samhanna84/samhanna/README.md

 # Welcome
 ## Everything is already configured to contain the data within it's own folder.
 That way it is easy to configure the service or for making backups.
+Please review the docker compose file to see if changes are needed.

 ### Please be sure install docker first.